timfenney/byzantium/README.md

 # byzantium

+# PLEASE NOTE: RIGHT NOW I AM USING THIS REPO TO PUSH CHANGES FOR TESTING TO THE TEST HARDWARE.
+THE COMMIT LOGS WILL REFLECT THIS, AND WILL BE NONSENSICAL.

 NB: _The code has not been completely imported yet, and won't work without some extra love_

 This project is pretty simple; the idea is to make _a normal keyboard_ dynamically reprogrammable _in real time_, through a web app running on some custom hardware (a couple of Raspberry Pis).